raku-community-modules/MIME-Base64/README.md

 ## Description ##

-A single module is available:

-### MIME::Base64

-Implements encoding and decoding to and from base64 using an underlying parrot library.
-This is a relatively fast implementation.
+Implements encoding and decoding to and from base64.

 ## Status ##